 2.4.2 Residential Land Use

-With the exception of the public lands, a few private ranches, Las Golondrinas Living History Museum and the Santa Fe Downs Property, land uses in the planning area continue to be predominantly lowdensity, single family residential with a few large and medium sized parcels remaining in agricultural use.
+With the exception of the public lands, a few private ranches, Las Golondrinas Living History Museum and the Santa Fe Downs Property, land uses in the planning area continue to be predominantly low-density, single family residential with a few large and medium sized parcels remaining in agricultural use.
 From 1990 to 2010, an estimated 404 new housing units were developed in the plan area, representing annual growth rate of 6%.
 With the exception of the Las Lagunitas subdivision in Lower La Cienega, most of the development occurred on existing lots, small subdivisions of fewer than 5 lots, lots created by family transfers, and infill of a large pre-1980 subdivision in La Cieneguilla, (see page 21, Figure 4: Existing Land Use Map).

 Several factors will likely influence the rate of residential development in the plan area: